notadeejay/rbc-training/data/Week 3 Day 2/05__CSS Animations__Reading.md

 }
 ```

 We start with the keyword `@keyframes` followed by a name.
-You can name a keyframe whatever you would like.
+You can name a keyframes definition whatever you like.

 ```css